-What sets the Clemmons and Lewisville area apart is the deep care and pride in community — true community wherein relationships run deep and wide.
+What sets our communities apart is the deep care and pride in community — true community wherein relationships run deep and wide.
 A growing area of residential and commercial development and yet striving to preserve the characteristics that have defined this area from its early days.
-Blessed with a culture of neighborliness and a suburb reputation, we too require philanthropic investment to ensure that as the community grows, we too offer all the resources, services, and opportunities that sustain and strengthen healthy families, invest in our children, ensure support through aging, preserve our natural resources, and offer the rich experiences of arts and culture that inspire creativity and innovation.
+Blessed with a culture of neighborliness and a suburb and rural reputation, we too require philanthropic investment to ensure that as the community grows, we offer all the resources, services, and opportunities that sustain and strengthen healthy families, invest in our children, ensure support through aging, preserve our natural resources, and offer the rich experiences of arts and culture that inspire creativity and innovation.

 We invite you to become a partner in making timely and wise philanthropic investments that solve challenges, enhance our assets, and accomplish your hopes and dreams for the community.
 This is a special area thanks to those who have gone before us.
 Join us and let’s together be sure that the generations who follow us celebrate both the community they inherit and the wisdom, care, and resources we commit today to shaping our area as we grow.

 It is such a privilege to welcome you to the web site of the Clemmons Community Foundation.
 We hope these pages help you learn more about us and inspire you to call us and join us in enhancing and transforming all that you care about in Clemmons, Lewisville, and the surrounding area.